parlance-zz/g-diffuser-bot/README.md

  - You can use the CLI interface interactively with python g_diffuser_cli.py --interactive

 Updating:
- - Simply download and replace your files with those from those repository.
-You probably don't need to replace your config and default settings files.
+ - Simply download and replace your files with those from this repository.
+You probably won't need to replace your config and default settings files.